-There is growing recognition of the value of nondegree credentials as a tool to help promote learning and advance workforce development goals.
-Credential programs that offer industry-wide recognition provide the ability for students to attain a valuable and transferable credential to use in the workforce.
-States are focusing on high value credentials that lead to future employment or further education.
-Demand for nondegree credentials has grown in recent decades and accelerated in the wake of the COVID-19 pandemic.
+States are focusing on high value nondegree credentials that lead to future employment or further education.
+Demand for transferable nondegree credentials that offer industry-wide recognition has grown in recent decades and accelerated in the wake of the COVID-19 pandemic.

 Nondegree credentials cover a wide range of programs and certificates, but are generally:

-- Demonstrate competencies related to professional and workforce skills.
+- Designed to demonstrate competencies related to professional and workforce skills.

 - Targeted to a specific job-relevant skill that can be tailored to meet labor market demand.